NordicHPC/sonar/doc/HOWTO-DEVELOP.md

 There is a useful discussion of these matters [here](https://research.swtch.com/deps).

-*The reality is unfortunately different.*  We had to give up on any meaningful control of the supply chain around v0.14 as the introduction of the Kafka library required the introduction of a large number of crates we must trust on faith.
-(Users who don't need Kafka can remove it and likely will see the number of dependencies drop significantly.)
+*The reality is unfortunately different.*

+For a while, we tried to avoid external dependencies except for the libc crate, and small bits of code we needed from other crates were copied into Sonar when the license allowed it.
+(This was pretty helpful in reducing code size too.)
+With the introduction of Kafka support in the form of the rdkafka crate around v0.14, which wraps the librdkafka library, this strategy became impossible: there were too many dependencies on crates whose security we must trust on faith.

-Alas, leaning into the reality of non-control with dependencies, we have since added yet more dependencies for multi-threading channels and base64 encoding, which may themselves have added further dependencies.
-With that in mind, we should probably go back to using all-singing all-dancing crates such as Clap (the dependency on which was removed in an effort to control the supply chain as well as compiled code size), and we should switch the daemon config file format to TOML so that we can use a pre-existing TOML parser.
+Alas, leaning into the reality of non-control with dependencies, we have since added yet more dependencies for multi-threading channels, base64 encoding, and logging, which may themselves have added further dependencies.
+With that in mind, we should probably go back to using all-singing all-dancing crates such as Clap and Chrono (the dependencies on which were removed in an effort to control the supply chain as well as compiled code size), and we should switch the daemon config file format to TOML so that we can use a pre-existing TOML parser.

+A site that does not need Kafka can turn that off.
+The main outstanding issue at the moment is that for a site that will always upload data via the Kafka HTTP proxy, we could disable the rdkafka library and leave the HTTP upload support in place, but can't currently do so.

 ## Bindgen